cyberblast/WebServer/readme.md

 }
 ```
 * server.port: Port for the webserver to listen at
 * server.blobCache: Activate blob caching for all file routes (may be overridden on a per route base).
-  NOT FUNCTIONAL YET
 * router.fileRoot: A base path for ALL file routes (optional)
 * router.apiRoot: A base path for ALL js files, callable as api function (optional)
 * router.routes: List of route rules.
 First path match will get executed (top to bottom).